tilladam/mailmate_ai_searcher/README.md

 3. Enter your natural language query (e.g. "Emails from Steve last week").
 4. MailMate will open a search window with the translated query.

-## Customization
-The translation logic is currently located in `AIQueryTranslator/Sources/AIQueryTranslator/AIQueryTranslator.swift`.
-To use the real `FoundationModels` API, edit that file to call the framework methods.